aaron-grau/curic/react/projects/todo_redux/README.md

   + Tags for todos
   + Steps can have sub-steps (polymorphic associations)
   + Allow markdown or text styling in todos ([quill.js](https://quilljs.com/)
-  + Allow users to update todo title & bodies
+  + Allow users to update todo title & body
   + Sorting by priority
   + Adding a time when something is due
     + Sort by due date